Monu-Rathor/Employee-Payroll-System/Readme.md

+# Employee Payroll System
 Welcome to the Employee Payroll System project in Java!
-This repository contains a comprehensive example of building a terminal-based Employee Payroll System using Object-Oriented Programming (OOP) principles.
-Through this project, you'll learn how to design and implement abstract classes, concrete subclasses, and explore inheritance, encapsulation, abstraction, and polymorphism in Java.
+This repository showcases how to build a terminal-based Employee Payroll System using fundamental Object-Oriented Programming (OOP) principles in Java.
+This project provides an excellent opportunity to deepen your understanding of core OOP concepts: encapsulation, inheritance, abstraction, and polymorphism.

-🔍 Project Highlights:
+# Project Highlights:

-Abstract Employee class serving as the foundation for different employee types.
-Concrete subclasses FullTimeEmployee and PartTimeEmployee with salary calculation.
-A user-friendly terminal interface for easy interaction and data management.
-Demonstrates core OOP concepts with practical coding examples.
-Complete source code and step-by-step guide for better understanding.
-🚀 Ready to dive in and enhance your Java skills?
-Whether you're a beginner eager to learn or an experienced developer brushing up on your OOP knowledge, this project is designed to provide valuable insights and hands-on experience.
-Clone this repository, explore the code, and take your Java programming skills to the next level.
+# Encapsulation:
+The Employee Payroll System ensures that the data (attributes) of each employee class is protected from unauthorized access by using private access modifiers.
+Methods like getters and setters are used to control access and modifications to these attributes, encapsulating the internal state and ensuring data integrity.

+# Inheritance:
+This project demonstrates how to use inheritance by creating an abstract Employee class, which serves as a blueprint for other employee types.
+Subclasses like FullTimeEmployee and PartTimeEmployee inherit common properties and behaviors from the Employee class, promoting code reuse and a clear hierarchical structure.

+# Abstraction:
+Abstraction is implemented by defining the Employee class as abstract.
+This allows the project to hide the complex details of salary calculations and other functions while exposing only essential features to the users.
+The abstract class provides a template that the concrete subclasses must follow, ensuring consistency across different employee types.

+# Polymorphism:
+Polymorphism is illustrated through method overriding, where subclasses like FullTimeEmployee and PartTimeEmployee provide specific implementations of methods defined in the Employee class.
+This enables the system to process different employee objects uniformly while allowing each subclass to define its unique behavior.